crunchysteve/EdgieD/README.md

+# Developer's Final Note

+I've been trying to make the work for multiple edges and I give up.
+Because it's actually a recognised Arduino library I won't delete it, but I'm making it a public archive.
+If you want to take a crack at giving it multitasking, feel free to fork it and take over.

 # EdgieD Library v1.0.1
 ##### Crunchysteve, &copy;2024.
 ##### Proudly developed in [VS Code](https://code.visualstudio.com/), by an Apple fanboi, and tested in [Wokwi](Wokwi.com)